geotrellis/geotrellis-docs/README.md

 # GeoTrellis Documentation

 This repo is the home of the GeoTrellis documentation.
-It does not yet have a home on the web.
+It is a test bed for developing GT docs with mdoc.

+**As of https://github.com/locationtech/geotrellis/pull/3317 this repo has been migrated and integrated into locationtech/geotrellis.**

 ## Editing the docs